streamich/jskernel/README.md

     net.js
     http.js

-*File system:* `fs` is not an immediate priority because of two reasons: (1) the is no good async way on Linux to handle files, you have to resort to threads; (2) we don't really need a file system in our first prototype, instead we can use an in-memory file system like [memfs](https://github.com/streamich/memfs):
+*File system:* `fs` is not an immediate priority because of two reasons: (1) there is no good async way on Linux to handle files, you have to resort to threads; (2) we don't really need a file system in our first prototype, instead we can use an in-memory file system like [memfs](https://github.com/streamich/memfs):